kellykohlleffel/genai-rag-bigquery/README.md

   $PROJECT.us.travel_asst_conn
 ```

-> ### Note - For the next step, you will need the value of the serviceAccountId field, which is the unique email address associated with the Service Account.
+> ### NOTE - For the next step, you will need the value of the serviceAccountId field, which is the unique email address associated with the Service Account.
 If you scroll the output from the previous command all the way to the right, you’ll see the email address.
 You can easily copy the email address by right-clicking on it and selecting “Copy Email Address”.

 ## **Code Block 4**